fergiemcdowall/norch/README.md

     curl --form document=@data.json http://localhost:3030/indexer --form filterOn=metedata

-There is some test data in the test/testdata folder of the forage.js package.
+There is some test data in the test/testdata folder of the norch.js package.
 It can be indexed like so:

     curl --form document=@reuters-000.json http://localhost:3030/indexer --form filterOn=places,topics,organisations

-##Forage-indexer
+##Norch-indexer

-Forage can optionally be indexed using the [forage-indexer node app](#forage-indexer).
+Norch can optionally be indexed using the [norch-indexer node app](#norch-indexer).

 ##Indexing parameters